pavit14/Early-Prediction-of-Sepsis/README.md

 - However, there are some nulls remaining as there is no record before first record in each column for each patient comes in.
 So, we are creating 2 versions of data, in one we are imputing nulls with zero and in other approach we are imputing it with mean value.
 - At last, we are normalizing the data.

-For preprocessing, we are doing following steps: <br>
+For feature selection, we are doing following steps:
+-

 a) Now navigate to dags directory using command line and initialize the database.
 ```docker compose up airflow-init```